travlr-archived/CodeDepot/README.md

 CodeSweet
 ---------

-* A suite of developer tools, in conjunction with CodeChain, is designed to reduce a software project's time-to-market by a hundredfold.
+* A suite of developer tools designed to simplify the developer experience and, in conjunction with CodeChain, reduce a software project's time-to-market by a hundredfold.